wavebyrd/great_expectations/docs/docusaurus/docs/core/configure_project_settings/configure_metadata_stores/configure_metadata_stores.md

    Because Store configurations are loaded when a Data Context is initialized, an Ephemeral Data Context will always initialize with default in-memory Stores and any changes to them will not persist when a new Ephemeral Data Context is initialized.

-   GX Cloud accounts manage Stores for you online, and do not support custom Store configurations.

-   Therefore, only File Data Contexts can have customized Store configurations.
    This procedure assumes you have a File Data Context loaded as the variable `context`:

    ```python title="Python" name="docs/docusaurus/docs/core/configure_project_settings/_examples/configure_metadata_stores.py - retrieve a File Data Context"
    ```